-But Tofino was a thriving community long before his arrival, and, of course, also home of the Nuu-chah-nulth First Nations long, long before that.
+Tofino was a thriving community and, of course, also the home of the Nuu-chah-nulth First Nations long, long before our history began.

 Around this time, European explorers were starting to take a real interest in the West Coast.
 Furs—particularly from sea otters—were becoming an increasingly popular and profitable commodity in Asia, and Vancouver Island had a seemingly endless supply.
 Enter the Felice Adventurero in 1788 captained by John Meares, a British trader who, with no official sanction from London, flew the Portuguese flag on his ship.
 His arrival spawned an international dispute between Britain and Spain, and later America, on sovereignty claims and rights of navigation and trade in the area.

 The Tla-o-qui-aht people were absorbed into the turmoil.
 And while they proved to be savvy traders, initially building cordial, even friendly, relations with the European traders, eventually—due to acts of treachery and a general mistrust on both sides—the situation devolved into outright hostilities.
 It culminated with the 1811 attack and ultimate destruction of the American ship Tonquin.

 A town is born